 A concise, evidence-based medical tool that saves you money

-Do I need an antibiotic with a greater than ten day history of sinus pressure of that is not resolving, or is worsening symptoms after 5-6 days?
+Do I need an antibiotic with more than ten days of sinus pressure, or sinus pressure that is worsening after 5-6 days?

 MedHead Confidence Score: 7